Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Acknowledgments

 \section{Acknowledgments}

 This work has been partially supported by the European Union under Horizon Europe (Project LUMINOUS, grant number 101135724) and the Spanish Ministry of Science, Innovation, and Universities (Project HumanAIze, grant number AIA2025-163322-C61).
 Mikel Zubillaga holds a PhD grant from the University of the Basque Country UPV/EHU (PIF24/04).
-The models were trained on the Leonardo supercomputer at CINECA under the EuroHPC Joint Undertaking, project EHPC-EXT-2024E01-042, and on the Calendula supercomputer at SCAYLE, supported by CLARIAH-ES.
+The models were trained on the Leonardo supercomputer at CINECA under the EuroHPC Joint Undertaking, project EHPC-EXT-2024E01-042, and project EHPC-AIF-2026SC01-156.
+Some experiments were also run on the Calendula supercomputer at SCAYLE, supported by CLARIAH-ES.